rancilio-pid/clevercoffee/README.md

 1. "Brew Ready" Detection implemented, which detects when the temperature has stabilized at setPoint.
 It can send an MQTT event or have hardware pin 15 triggered (which can be used to turn a LED on).
 1. All heater power relevant settings are now set and given in percent (and not absolute output) and therefore better to understand
+1. Support for customizable item collections to beautify display output (thanks to helge!)
 1. Safetly toogle added to shutdown heater on sensor malfunction (TEMPSENSORRECOVERY)
 1. Many useful functions to be used internally getAverageTemperature(), pastTemperatureChange() + updateTemperatureHistory())